Subscription

 /**

-* User 'B' Retrieves all feed of access_group: "authorized"
+* User B retrieves all feed records with access_group: "authorized".

 */

-console.log(response.list); // Fetch all feed records in the 'authorized' access group from users userB subscribes to.
+console.log(response.list); // Feed records from subscribed users in the 'authorized' access group.

 });DANGER